The Benefits and Purpose of a Doula

-After the birth, many labor doulas will spend some time helping mothers begin the breastfeeding process and encouraging bonding between the new baby and other family members.
+After the birth, many labor doulas will spend time helping mothers begin the breastfeeding process and encouraging bonding between the new baby and other family members.

 What are the benefits of having a doula?

 Numerous studies have documented the benefits of having a doula present during labor.
 A recent Cochrane Review, Continuous Support for Women During Childbirth, showed a very high number of positive birth outcomes when a doula was present.
-With the support of a doula, women were less likely to have pain relief medications administered, less likely to have a cesarean birth, and reported having a more positive childbirth experience1.
+With the support of a doula, women were less likely to have pain-relief medications administered and less likely to have a cesarean birth.
+Women also reported having a more positive childbirth experience.1

 Other studies have shown that having a doula as a member of the birth team decreases the overall cesarean rate by 50%, the length of labor by 25%, the use of oxytocin by 40%, and requests for an epidural by 60%.2

 Doulas often use the power of touch and massage to reduce stress and anxiety during labor.
 According to physicians Marshal Klaus and John Kennell, massage helps stimulate the production of natural oxytocin.
-The pituitary gland secretes natural oxytocin to the bloodstream, causing uterine contractions, and to the brain, resulting in a feelings of well being, drowsiness and higher pain threshold.
+The pituitary gland secretes natural oxytocin to the bloodstream (causing uterine contractions) and to the brain (resulting in feelings of well-being and drowsiness, along with a higher pain threshold).

 What about the father’s role when using a doula?

 By having a doula as a part of the birth team, a father is free to do whatever he chooses.
-Doulas can encourage the father to use comfort measures and can step in if he wants a break.
+Doulas can encourage the father to use comfort techniques and can step in if he wants a break.
 Having a doula allows the father to support his partner emotionally during labor and birth and to also enjoy the experience without the added pressure of trying to remember everything he learned in childbirth class!

 Are doulas only useful if planning an unmedicated birth?